 How does Envoys approach safety and security?

 Envoys assumes a duty of care for the participants on our programs.
 While no one can guarantee freedom from harm, we undertake a multi-stage process to mitigate risk.
 All destinations receive a regular and thorough review, including point-by-point checklists for transport, accommodation, activities, and dining establishments.
 All participants in the trip, including Deerfield faculty and students, will be trained in the unique emergency protocols for this program.
-All program participants are covered under our travel insurance policies, including evacuation and repatriation.
-As a final safety measure, Envoys utilizes the private GEOS International Emergency Response service, which provides 24-hour coordination of worldwide search-and-rescue, accessed through a dedicated satellite channel.

 How will the school communicate while in the field?